The William Heath Davis House

 The museum and historical society now offer tours of the home itself, giving visitors a glimpse into what daily life was like in the first years of San Diego and New Town.
 The house has seen so many eras over the years, so each room is creatively staged to depict each unique period in time.
 Visitors get the chance to see the home as a hospital, a private home, and even as an officer’s barracks during the Civil War.

 When you truly take into account the house’s history, it’s easy to see why locals consider it one of the area’s most haunted homes.
 Even the fact that it has survived the sea breeze this long is a miracle.
 The Gaslamp Quarter Historical Foundation has done a fantastic job of preserving the home, allowing future generations to learn of its past – as well as the countless paranormal experiences that provide proof that the supernatural is alive and well in San Diego.
 Have you visited the William Heath Davis House?
-If you’d like to catch of glimpse of San Diego before it was San Diego, head on over to 410 Island Ave – if you dare.
+If you’d like to catch a glimpse of San Diego before it was San Diego, head over to 410 Island Ave if you dare.